 a 501(c)3 non-profit corporation

 All donations are fully tax-deductible.
-And to express its appreciation, the bookshop extends a courtesy discount to all those who’ve donated $50 or more in the past year.
+To express its appreciation, the bookshop extends a courtesy discount to all those who've donated $50 or more in the past year.

 Please help us keep the arts alive and thriving!
-Come on down or mail a check to the Bird & Beckett Cultural Legacy Project, 653 Chenery Street, San Francisco, CA 94131.
+Come down, or mail a check to the Bird & Beckett Cultural Legacy Project, 653 Chenery Street, San Francisco, CA 94131.

 Or call us at (415) 586-3733 to find out how else you might lend your support.